protojour/migrado/README.md

 If your ArangoDB instance is itself running on Docker, `MIGRADO_DOCKER_NETWORK` and `MIGRADO_DOCKER_SERVICE` may be configured so the created container can connect easily to the correct network and service.

-For connection to the Docker daemon, additional environment variables are accepted, `DOCKER_HOST`, `DOCKER_TLS_VERIFY` and `DOCKER_CERT_PATH`.
+For connection to the Docker daemon, additional environment variables are accepted; `DOCKER_HOST`, `DOCKER_TLS_VERIFY` and `DOCKER_CERT_PATH`.
 They are same as those used by the Docker command-line client.

 YAML schemas
 ------------